 - Add the dry ingredients into the butter-sugar mixture.
 Mix on medium-low speed until just combined, about 45 seconds.

-- Using a rubber spatula, fold in the cereal marshmallows and regular marshmallows until evenly distributed.
+- Using a rubber spatula, fold in the cereal marshmallows until evenly distributed.

 - Using an ice cream scoop, scoop out dough balls onto lined baking sheet.